icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 :::caution

-Several conditions must be met for this process to succeed:
+For this process to succeed the following conditions must be met:
 * the healthcare professional and the patient must have an email address or a mobile phone number.
 * the email address or the phone number of the patient must not be in use by another user in the database.